 Best Time to Visit Stowe with your Dog

 There’s really no bad time of year to visit Stowe.
 Perhaps most well-known for its world-class ski resort, Stowe comes alive during the winter and spring.
 In the summer, you and your pup can enjoy hiking, biking, and the vibrant local arts and culture.
-Fall is my favorite time to visit, when the foliage is at its peak and the Green Mountains add red, orange, and yellow to its lush color palette.
+Fall is my favorite time to visit Stowe with my dog, when the foliage is at its peak and the Green Mountains add red, orange, and yellow to its lush color palette.

 Dog Friendly Restaurants & Breweries in Stowe